JetBrains/teamcity-sdk-docs/topics/plugin-types-in-teamcity.md

 * server\-side plugins
 * agent\-side plugins.

-Besides that, plugins are divided into the following types :
+Besides that, plugins are divided into the following types:
 * Build runners
 * VCS plugins
 * Notifiers